MatejVitek/agbcc/README.md

-This is a fork of https://github.com/pret/agbcc
+This is a fork of https://github.com/pret/agbcc.
+Currently, the only change is a fix for the installation script, for the case where the installation path contains spaces.

 ## Updating
 To update from the original repo, run these commands: